imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/php.md

 [ImageKit's PHP SDK](https://github.com/imagekit-developer/imagekit-php) provides comprehensive yet straightforward asset upload, transformation, optimization, and delivery capabilities that you can implement seamlessly in your existing PHP application.

-This is a quick start guide to show you how to integrate ImageKit into your PHP application.
+This quick start guide shows you how to integrate ImageKit into your PHP application.
 The code samples covered here are hosted on Github - [https://github.com/imagekit-developer/imagekit-php/tree/master/sample](https://github.com/imagekit-developer/imagekit-php/tree/master/sample)[.](https://github.com/imagekit-developer/imagekit-php/tree/master/sample)

 This guide walks you through the following topics: